-- 1) Grading is based on individualized achievement of standards; group work will not be used for individualized grading. - 2) Entries in the grade book that count toward the final grade will be based on course or grade level standards. - 3) The determination of grades is not related to behaviors, such as compliance, attendance and attitude.
-Determination of grades should not be related to participation unless otherwise stated in the course standard (i.e. CTE, PE, Music, Art) School Board Policy 8.201. - a) No deductions will be made based on behaviors, i.e. missing name, incorrect ink pen, incorrect labeling, handwriting, etc. - b) The custom grade symbol will be used in Focus to indicate when an assessment is missing/incomplete and averages as a zero in the grade until replaced (Parent Portal displays the term "missing" Instead of ).
+- Grading is based on individualized achievement of standards; group work will not be used for individualized grading. - Entries in the grade book that count toward the final grade will be based on course or grade level standards. - 3) The determination of grades is not related to behaviors, such as compliance, attendance and attitude.
+Determination of grades should not be related to participation unless otherwise stated in the course standard (i.e. CTE, PE, Music, Art) School Board Policy 8.201. - a) No deductions will be made based on behaviors, i.e. missing name, incorrect ink pen, incorrect labeling, handwriting, etc. - b) The custom grade symbol will be used in Focus to indicate when a summative assessment is missing/incomplete and averages as a zero in the grade until replaced (Parent Portal displays the term "missing" Instead of ).
 Late work will be coded with a until the work has been submitted to the teacher and then graded according to the original stated standards.
 Multi-day/work projects, essays, etc. that are submitted late may receive deductions of no more than 10% of the total assignment.
 (See 2.2, 3) Additional appropriate action, as determined by the teacher and/or site administration, may be taken for consistently late work. - c) Cheating and/or plagiarism will receive the grade symbol with a note/comment in Focus regarding cheating/plagiarism; may have deductions of no more than 10% of the total assignment grade (See 2.2, 3).
-Disciplinary actions in response to cheating/plagiarism will be in accordance with the Bay District Schools Discipline Matrix. - 4) Communication of behaviors is done via the conduct grade on the report card. - 5) Extra credit will not be given at any time. - ESE/ELL and struggling students working toward regular content standards are to be provided accommodations in order for them to master the content standards.
+Additional appropriate action, as determined by the teacher and/or site administration, may be taken.
+Disciplinary actions in response to cheating/plagiarism will be in accordance with the Bay District Schools Discipline Matrix. - 4) Communication of behaviors is done via the conduct grade on the report card. - 5) Extra credit will not be given at any time. - 6) ESE/ELL and struggling students working toward regular content standards are to be provided accommodations in order for them to master the content standards.
 Modifications of the content are not allowed, unless students are on Access Points.
 (ESOL grading information, pages 7-9.)